 Both parties had strengthened themselves and a merciless strike was announced.
 We write in the middle of 1917, the third battle for Ypres commenced and on 9 October the battle for Poelcapelle was delivered: Poelkapelle were swept off the map and in this mud pool the mythical French aviation hero Georges Guynemer collapsed on 11 September.
 Despite the fierceness of the struggle, it was again and again, as in the previous war years, a search for a breakthrough for both British and Germans.
 Human being was not enough for a long time and that is why more and more new techniques were being sought.
 Mitrailleurs, barbed wire, poison gas and flamethrowers were meanwhile commonplace, but this time the British, after earlier successes in Northern France, would unpack something completely new to the Ypres Salient: the tank!
 The most successful action with a tank in the Ypres Salient took place on the territory of Poelkapelle.
 In a landscape full of mud and crater pits, with a few main roads that were more or less visible and where only a few bunkers on the rubble of farms had remained intact, the tank had to ensure that, until then, the impregnable sites were conquered and that the number of victims in the attack could be drastically reduced.

 However, most of these tanks did not reach their targets and remained hopelessly stuck in the mud and / or got hit hits.
-Thus arose between Sint-Juliaan and Poelkapelle, where now the Brugseweg is a trail of tank wrecks and even a real tank cemetery.
+So between Sint-Juliaan and Poelkapelle, where now the Brugseweg is a trail of tank wrecks and even a real tank cemetery.
 There was even a tank in the middle of Poelkapelle, just before the current café de Zwaan!
 The tank of Poelcapelle!

 A static dummy tank at the Lekkerboterbeek remembers it: